ArunGautham-Soundarrajan/Amazon_Review_Predictor/README.md

 * RAM

 # Data Cleaning
-As the Amazon website contained many repeated sponsored ads for laptop and some irrelavant contents as moving across the pages, it required lot of cleaning.
+As the Amazon website contained many repeated sponsored ads for laptops and some irrelavant contents as moving across the pages, it required a lot of cleaning.
 * Dropped all the Duplicate records.
 * Filtered records which are not laptops.
 * Removed extra symbols like £ etc..